Dozens of rescue felines, but not enough homes to foster or adopt them - NZ Herald

 "Giving a kitten in a box to a child might be great on the day but what happens when that child gets sick of it?"

-"It's not like you can pack up and go on holiday and not think about your animals."
+"It's not like you can pack up and go on holiday and not think about your animals and then we see ones being dumped."

 Rescue, Revive, Rehome posted a plea for help on Facebook, encouraging the community to foster and donate kitten food.